Skip to main content

 The Authorized Digital Sellers list, also known as ads.txt, is the result of an IAB Tech Lab initiative to increase transparency in the programmatic advertising ecosystem and reduce ad fraud.
 Publishers use ads.txt files to specify a list of vendors who are allowed to sell their ad inventory.
 Since ads.txt files are publicly accessible, anyone can quickly and easily identify whether a participating publisher’s ad inventory was sold by an authorized party.

-To learn more, consult the IAB Tech Lab’s About Ads.txt guide.
+To learn more, consult the IAB Tech Lab’s About ads.txt guide.

 Why does ads.txt matter?